dcharlaftis/yugioh/README.md

 card image service to make http calls to the server api.
 The responses are presented in the demoView.html.

+NOTE:

-Note: CORS issues may be met by the browser. (use F12 for debug)
+CORS issues may be met by the browser (use F12 for debug).